llsoftsec/llsoftsecbook/book.md

 whether the instruction generates an exception or not.
-We call out this dependency separately here as the transient execution attacks we'll describe next get classified based on whether they make use of transient instructions after a misprediction, or transient instructions after a faulting instructions.
+We call out this dependency separately here as the transient execution attacks we'll describe next get classified based on whether they make use of transient instructions after a misprediction, or transient instructions after a faulting instruction.

 ### Transient Execution Attacks